Substack and Ghost are 2 of the most popular options for creators these days. Their focus is on monetizing content, mostly with memberships.

 How easy is it to start using Ghost?

 In Ghost's case, things vary between the self-hosted and a managed hosting version.

 For self-hosting and other managed hosting companies, you need to create a Mailgun account and connect it to Ghost before you start sending newsletters.
-If this is your first time using Mailgun, it could take you some tries.
-For example, it took me about 30 minutes to figure out how to make it work.
+If this is your first time using Mailgun, it could take some tries.
+For example, it took me about 30 minutes to figure out how to make it work the first time.

 The Ghost dashboard is simple and easy to manage content.

 Substack because it's much more beginner-friendly.
 You cannot complicate things with Substack, as it works in ways that almost anyone can use it.